ntotten/ntotten.github.io/_posts/2016-03-22-the-perfect-home-network.md

 Below is my current recommendation for the "perfect" home network.
 Fair warning, I am not a network engineer.
 I am just an enthusiast who has tried a bunch of things and found something that works well for me.

 ## Router
-You want a seperate router.
+You want a separate router.
 Don't even think about buying a router + access point + coffee maker type device.
 They are crap, don't do it.
 Additionally, you usually want your tangle of wires to be in a closet or off to some corner of the office - this is exactly where you DON'T WANT your access point.

 My current recommendation for a router is the [Ubiquiti EdgeRouter™ PoE](https://www.ubnt.com/edgemax/edgerouter-poe/) (Model ERPoe‑5).
 This is an awesome and versatile router.
 It has all the features a networking junkie would want, but it is easy enough for most anyone (at least who is reading this) to setup.
 I currently use this device to load balance two WAN internet connections and the router has a simple wizard for even this complex setup.
 This thing is fast, small, and reliable.
 Plus it has PoE ports which will come in handy when you connect your access points.